 And that’s the first step: figure out what you want to do.
 “I want to make movies” is not a serious answer.
 It’s too broad.
 When someone asks what you want to do, there’s an expectation you’ve narrowed your sights at least a little bit.
 If you don’t know yet, do a little homework to figure it out.
 Learn to be specific and realistic about what you want, what you’re good at, what your passions are, and what your skills are (or could be).

-Knowing you want to be something specific like an editor, or a commercial producer, or a motion graphics artist helps you focus your job search efforts.
+Knowing you want to be something specific like an editor, or a line producer, or a motion graphics artist helps you focus your job search efforts.

 And it will be a lot of effort.
 The film industry is the most competitive in the world, and is constantly changing.
 It is an absolute struggle for everyone, and you should be very realistic about how much rejection and difficulty you can handle.
 If you don’t love making films, you’ll never want to keep struggling.
 Instead, get out now, get a degree in finance, and work at a bank.